3ambal00s/3ambal00s/README.md

 - 👋 Hi, I’m mohammed almoutaz
-- im intersting when i halp you to make your cv -<!DOCTYPE html>
+- im intersting to i help you to make your cv -<!DOCTYPE html>
 <html lang="en">
 <head>